 After leaving Hawaii, the ship was joined by, the heavy cruiser, the U.S.S.
-Astoria, and an unknown destroyer.
+Astoria, and an unknown destroyer, and the U.S.S.
+Guadalupe, an oil replenisher.
 On several occasions, smoke was seen on the horizon and the cruiser revved its engines up and took off in the direction of the smoke.
 Each time, the ship belonged to a friendly country.
-The ships arrived in Manila Bay on Friday, September 26, in the morning, but the soldiers did not disembark until 3:00 P.M.
+The ships arrived in Manila Bay on Friday, September 26th, in the morning, but the soldiers did not disembark until 3:00 P.M.
 The battalion, minus its maintenance section, rode buses to Ft.
 Stotsenburg.
 The maintenance section and 17th Ordnance remained behind on the pier to unload the tanks and reattach the turrets which had been removed so that the tanks would fit in the ship’s hold.

 The tankers started working from 7:00 A.M. to 11:30 A.M.
 Lunch was from 11:30 A.M. to 1:30 P.M. when the soldiers returned to work until 2:30 P.M.
 The shorter afternoon work period was based on the belief that it was too hot to work.
 According to members of the battalion the term “recreation in the motor pool” meant they worked until 4:30 in the afternoon.